Advantages And Disadvantages Of Ojt

 On-the-Job Training (OJT): Weighing the Advantages and Disadvantages

 On-the-job training (OJT) is a cornerstone of many successful companies, offering a practical approach to employee development.
-It involves learning by doing, directly applying theoretical knowledge within a real-world work setting.
+Consider this: it involves learning by doing, directly applying theoretical knowledge within a real-world work setting.
 This method boasts numerous advantages, but also presents some significant challenges.
 Understanding both the pros and cons is crucial for employers and employees alike to make informed decisions regarding OJT programs.
-This comprehensive guide will delve into the multifaceted nature of OJT, exploring its benefits and drawbacks in detail.
+This full breakdown will walk through the multifaceted nature of OJT, exploring its benefits and drawbacks in detail.

 Advantages of On-the-Job Training (OJT)